All spoilers for Kamen Rider BLACK are unmarked. You Have Been Warned!

 - Noble Demon: Zig-zagged with Bosgan; he refused to let Grand Zairus help him in his duel with RX...but he did have Chaps laying in wait.

-- Put on a Bus: Kasumi no Joe after some extensive injuries.
-He comes back after a while.
+- Put on a Bus: Kasumi no Joe after some extensive injuries in episode 26.
+He comes back in episode 37.

 - Retcon: Kotaro brings Rideron to life by using the magic sea cave that brought him to life (never mind how the heck he got it down there).
 Except it wasn't the sea cave in Black, it was the elixir that Whale Mutant gave him.
 The cave was just Whale Mutant's home.

 - Rubber-Forehead Aliens: For some reason, some Crisisians have fleshy antlers for ears, while others don't.

-- Same Character, but Different: Kotaro is a lot spacier and more happy-go-lucky since last time we saw him.
-It helps that the Sahara family doesn't induce the same guilt or tension Kotaro had during the last battle with Nobuhiko/Shadow Moon (with Kyoko being his sister, and Katsumi being his girlfriend), and they really took good care of Kotaro, and six months of peace with them (that has two children) instead of one whole year full of tension and angst does allow Kotaro to show more of his more cheerful/joking side that he occasionally showed to Kyoko and Katsumi.
+- Same Character, But Different: Kotaro's a lot spacier and more happy-go-lucky since last time we saw him.
+It helps that the Sahara family doesn't induce the same guilt or tension Kotaro had during the last battle with Nobuhiko/Shadow Moon (with Kyoko being his sister, and Katsumi being his girlfriend), and they really took good care of Kotaro, allowing him to show more of his more cheerful/joking side that he occasionally showed to Kyoko and Katsumi.

-- Superpower Lottery: The upgrades Roborider and Biorider
+- Superpower Lottery: The upgrades of Roborider and Biorider

 - Really, Black RX as a whole has this.
 The Kingstone Flash alone is capable of ridiculous feats.

-- Taking You with Me: Maribaron attempts to do this in the final episode when she was deadly wounded by Crisis.
+- Taking You with Me: Maribaron attempts to do this in the final episode when she was fatally wounded by The Crisis Emporer.
 She failed.

 - Technicolor Death: All over the place, but special mention goes to General Jark, who shoots lighting and fire everywhere, explodes into a cloud of flames, and then the cloud of flames explodes.